dss-extensions/dss_capi/README.md

 - [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/) presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible with the API of the official OpenDSS COM classes.
 - [dss.hpp](https://dss-extensions.org/dss_capi/): header-only library for C++, also hosped in this repository (`include/` directory).
 Allows using DSS C-API more comfortably from C++, abstract away memory management and low-level details such as API conventions of the DSS C-API library.
 Currently uses Eigen and fmt.

-Version 0.13.x is based on OpenDSS revision 3595 (plus a few cherry-picked revisions), with many extra/custom features.
+Version 0.13.x is based on OpenDSS revision 3619 (exactly OpenDSS v9.6.1.2), with many extra/custom features.

-**For the source-code of a specific version, check the Git tags.**
+**For the source-code of a specific version, check the Git tags or the Releases page.**

 While the main objective of COM compatibility has been reached, this is still a work-in-progress and is subject to changes.
 Especially, there are planned changes targeting version 0.14, which will become v1.0 when we consider it ready.